PubInv/covid19-vent-list/README.md

 [COVID-19 Solutions Fund](https://blog.mozilla.org/blog/2020/03/31/moss-launches-covid-19-solutions-fund/)

 # Resources

+1. [Initiatives around the world](https://opensourceventilator.org/#initiatives) A separate list of initiatives, somewhat different than the one we maintain.

 1. [U.S. ICU Resource Availability for COVID-19](https://sccm.org/getattachment/Blog/March-2020/United-States-Resource-Availability-for-COVID-19/United-States-Resource-Availability-for-COVID-19.pdf?lang=en-US):This important document suggests that in the case of a severe epidemic,
      * the US will bottleneck on have enough people trained on ventilators,